NK Vinogradar

-town of Jastrebarsko.
+town of Jastrebarsko in Zagreb County.
 The club merged with NK Jaska in 2021 after the death of Ivan Rubinić, the former owner who helped the club become well known as a well-run amateur team in the 2000s and 2010s with a number of cup runs.

 History

-During the 1960s, people in Jastrebarsko and surrounding villages began to play football more seriously and to form the first football clubs.
+During the 1960s, people in Jastrebarsko and surrounding villages began to play football more seriously and form the first football clubs.
 At the beginning of the 1970s, neighborhoods of Jastrebarsko as well the nearby villages began to play football tournaments.
 After one such tournament the idea was born of establishing NK Vinogradar (FC Winemaker).
 The idea was started by Mladen Božičević, and supported by Francis Fabijanić and Željko Jambrović.
 The first meeting was held in the spring of 1973 in the premises of the fire brigade in Zdihovo, a village near Jastrebarsko.

 The club played in the local city league for most of its existence, taking two years off in 1992 and 1993 for the Croatian War of Independence.
 Around 1997, Ivan Rubinić, the owner of a successful carpentry company, began financing the club.
-Under Rubinić, the club rose from the county leagues to the Croatian second division where they played an important role between 2007 and 2013.
+Under Rubinić the club rose from the county leagues to the Croatian second division where they played an important role between 2007 and 2013.
 In six seasons in the second division, the club only finished below mid-table once.
-During their rise, Vinogradar won the county cup in 2003, the year they were promoted to the fourth division.
+During its rise, Vinogradar won the county cup in 2003, the year it was promoted to the fourth division.

 In June 2013, the club assembly decided to withdraw from Croatian second division due to increased financial requirements and the probable withdrawal of main club sponsor DIR.
-As a result, the club were relegated to the fifth division.
+As a result, the club was relegated to the fifth division.

 However, the club achieved back-to-back promotions and for the 2015–16 season again played in the Treća HNL.
-They won the 2016–17 and 2017-18 Western group, but due to financial disputes with the city of Jastrebarsko, did not apply for promotion to the 2.
+It won the 2016–17 and 2017-18 Western group, but due to financial disputes with the city of Jastrebarsko, did not apply for promotion to the 2.
 HNL.
-They defended their 3.HNL West title again in 2018–19, but again did not apply for a second division license.
-In 2021, they merged with nearby NK Jaska Jastrebarsko and the merged club began play in the 5th division.
+It defended its 3.HNL West title again in 2018–19, but again did not apply for a second division license.
+In 2021, the club merged with nearby NK Jaska Jastrebarsko and the merged club began play in the 5th division.